M-theory from the Superpoint: Automorphisms of super-Minkowski spacetimes

-This concludes the proof for the case that $N$ is a (symplectic) Majorana representation.
-Now a general real spin representation is a direct sum of $N$ or possibly of the two Weyl sub-representations of $N$.
-The above argument generalizes immediately to such direct sums. \end{proof}
+This concludes the proof for the case that $N$ is a Majorana representation.
+The argument for $N$ symplectic Majorana (Ex. \ref{MajoranaRepresentations}) is similar.
+Finally, a general real spin representation is a direct multiple of $N$ or a sum of multiples of the two Weyl representations $N \simeq N_- \oplus N_+$.
+We generalize to these cases in turn.

+First, we consider $nN$, a direct multiple of $N$, for $n$ some nonnegative integer.
+Since $\End_\R(nN) \simeq n^2 \End_\R(N)$, the left hand side is indeed a sum of exterior powers.